cri-o/cri-o/docs/crio.8.md

 **--bind-mount-prefix**="": A prefix to use for the source of the bind mounts.
 This option would be useful if you were running CRI-O in a container.
 And had `/` mounted on `/host` in your container.
 Then if you ran CRI-O with the `--bind-mount-prefix=/host` option, CRI-O would add /host to any bind mounts it is handed over CRI.
 If Kubernetes asked to have `/var/lib/foobar` bind mounted into the container, then CRI-O would bind mount `/host/var/lib/foobar`.
 Since CRI-O itself is running in a container with `/` or the host mounted on `/host`, the container would end up with `/var/lib/foobar` from the host mounted in the container rather then `/var/lib/foobar` from the CRI-O container. (default: "")

 **--cgroup-manager**="": cgroup manager (cgroupfs or systemd) (default: systemd)

+**--clean-shutdown-file**="": Location for CRI-O to lay down the clean shutdown file.
+It indicates whether we've had time to sync changes to disk before shutting down.
+If not found, crio wipe will clear the storage directory (default: /var/lib/crio/clean.shutdown)

 **--cni-config-dir**="": CNI configuration files directory (default: /etc/cni/net.d/)